rhodunda/pfwtfp-dice-thrower-atl-se-010620-gap/README.md

 ## Learning Goals

 - Generate emulated die throws
-- Generate an array of emulated die throws
+- Generate an array of for multiple dice throws

 ## Introduction